Testing for COVID-19

 The two types of “RDTs” for COVID-19, are “antibody” and “antigen” tests because they can produce results much more quickly than PCR tests.
-One is the antibody test which only tell us about recent infection or antibody/immune response and would need confirmation tests.
-The other is an antigen detection, which could be like a strip test, which are still not available.
+One is the antibody test which only tells us about recent infection or antibody/immune response and would need confirmation tests.
+The other are antigen detection tests, which could be like a strip test, which are increasingly available.

 References and Acknowledgments